bare-metal-edu/assignment-gates-from-transistors/README.md

 can be finished _iteratively_ (that is circuit by circuit over a span of days).

 In addition, you must record your findings in the `report.md` file in the `docs/` directory.
 This documentation will require you to fill in some truth tables, provide some breadboard layouts, and explain how each of the circuits work, ostensibly.
+The report also contains a table for the instructor or TL to fill out when circuits are demonstrated.
+Again, this table _must be filled out by the instructor or a course TL_.
+(This means that you'll have to have `commit`s authored by one of these folks!)

 ## Assignment "Hack"